type1fool/owencode/priv/posts/2021/09-05-a_brief_history_of_time.md

 Another new dimension would be [fly.io](fly.io). owencode.com was previously hosted on Netlify, as it was a basic HTML page with Javascript and ThreeJS for fun 3D stuff.
 Now, owencode.com is a Phoenix application built using [José Valim's approach](https://dashbit.co/blog/welcome-to-our-blog-how-it-was-made) to building the Dashbit blog.
 At the time of writing, it's deployed to a single region, but Fly is special in that multi-region deployment is vastly simplified compared to the alternatives.

 Great job, Fly!

+## Coming Soon

+- A Peek Under the Hood